ramazanpolat/prodict/README.md

 print(type(comp1.rams))  # <class 'list'>
 print(type(comp1.rams[0]))  # <class 'Ram'> <-- Mind the type !
 ```
+# Installation
+If your default Python is 3.6:

+`pip install prodict`

+If you have more than one Python versions installed:

+`Python3.6 -m pip install prodict`

 # Limitations
 - You cannot use `dict` method names as attribute names because of ambiguity.